 God’s Encouraging Words

 Ultimately it was–and is–God’s encouragement that constantly lifts my spirits and keeps me positive and loving life.
-Listen to some of His words of encouragement:
+Here are five words that can change your life and the lives of others:

 - “I will be with you” (Isaiah 43:2 NIV).